Unified Model: UM suites outside the Met Office

-Unified Model suites which are similar to those from the Met Office are run by the Australian Bureau of Meteorology, the Australian Commonwealth Scientific and Industrial Research Organisation, the South African Weather Service, the Norwegian Meteorological Institute, the New Zealand National Institute of Water and Atmospheric Research, the [South] Korea Meteorological Administration and the National Centre for Medium Range Weather Forecasting, a subordinate office of the Indian Ministry of Earth Sciences.
+Unified Model suites which are similar to those from the Met Office are run by the Australian Bureau of Meteorology, the Australian Commonwealth Scientific and Industrial Research Organisation, the South African Weather Service, the Norwegian Meteorological Institute, the New Zealand National Institute of Water and Atmospheric Research, the (South) Korea Meteorological Administration and the National Centre for Medium Range Weather Forecasting, a subordinate office of the Indian Ministry of Earth Sciences.

 Australian Bureau of Meteorology

-The Australian Bureau of Meteorology, have an operational 12 km resolution global forecasting system utilizing the Unified Model.
+The Australian Bureau of Meteorology, have an operational 12.5 km resolution deterministic (ACCESS-G) and 33 km resolution ensemble (ACCESS-GE) global forecasting system utilizing the Unified Model.
 This global system provides boundary conditions for a number of higher resolution regional systems also using the Unified Model.
+These include a 1.5 km resolution deterministic (ACCESS-C) and 2.2 km resolution ensemble (ACCESS-CE) model over Australia and a 4 km resolution relocatable model (ACCESS-TC.)

-[South] Korea Meteorological Administration
+(South) Korea Meteorological Administration

-The [South] Korea Meteorological Administration have an operational 10 km resolution global forecasting system utilizing the Unified Model.
+The (South) Korea Meteorological Administration have an operational 10 km resolution global forecasting system utilizing the Unified Model.
 This global system provides boundary conditions for a 1.5 km resolution local Unified Model NWP system covering the Korean Peninsula Region.